Types of Education Loan: Eligibility, Interest Rates & Benefits

 Several weeks to months

-Pre-approval in a few days
+Fast (pre-approval in a few days)

 Maximum Loan Amount

-Varies by lender and university
+Varies by lender, program, and country

 Rupee depreciation can significantly increase the overall cost of studying abroad, affecting both tuition and living expenses.